Praxbind (Idarucizumab)

 Pregnancy and Breastfeeding

-Inform your doctor if you are pregnant, planning to become pregnant, or breastfeeding.
-Your doctor will discuss the risks and benefits with you before treatment.
+Consult your doctor if you are pregnant, plan to become pregnant, or are breastfeeding to discuss potential risks.

 Drug Interactions